Make an Alaska Native Sea Hunter Hat (Chagudax) – A good project to do ahead of time, to then be worn on site.

 Wooden headgear was made to resemble the heads of the various animals and they were worn in the chase of the different animals which they represent.
 The use of short visors for hunting sea otters on Kodiak is well documented.
 They were decorated with a parallel band design.
 Bentwood closed-crown hats with long visors were rare and perhaps used as war helmets or whaler’s hats.
 Bird imagery on the hunting headgear may be symbolic of the Thunderbird theme.
 The Thunderbird is a giant eagle, dwelling on high mountains and volcanoes, and with the sun.
 This mythological being had power to kill both on land and sea; both animals and humans.
 Painted, stylized, abstract bird figures, as well as realistic carved ivory bird images, are common.
 It is generally agreed that the volutes (side plates) of the hunting headgear, connote birds, bird’s heads, eyes, and beaks in a stylized abstract way.
 Symbols such as spirals, rosettes, and parallel band motifs appear as characteristic features of headgear design.
 Click on each pattern to see the full size image to print.

 Both hat patterns are meant to be printed life sized.
-This can be done at a Kinkos or FedEx printing facility – for example.
+This can be done at a Kinkos or FedEx printing facility.

 Hunters Soap Carving – Fun in-class activity or as an onsite alternative rainy day project.